Internet censorship in the Arab Spring: Tunisia

 Tunisia has one of the most developed Internet systems for the lowest cost in all of North Africa.
 While the government under Ben Ali sought to spread Internet access across the country, censorship of web content was extensive.
-The government uses laws, regulations, and surveillance to control what is posted and what is read.
-Some journalists have been prosecuted for offending the President through online material, disturbing order, or publishing what the government considered to be false news.
+The government used laws, regulations, and surveillance to control what was posted and read.
+Journalists were prosecuted for offending the president through online material, disturbing order, or publishing what the government considered false news.
 Human rights lawyer Mohamed Abbou was sentenced to three and a half years in prison for accusing the government in 2005 of torturing Tunisian prisoners.

-In late 2010 Joe Sullivan, the Chief Security Officer of the social media website Facebook, began to notice issues with Tunisian political protest Facebook pages.
-"We were getting anecdotal reports saying, 'It looks like someone logged into my account and deleted it,'" Sullivan said.
+In late 2010 Joe Sullivan, then chief security officer of Facebook, noticed issues with Tunisian political protest Facebook pages.
+"We were getting anecdotal reports saying, 'It looks like someone logged into my account and deleted it'".
 Due to the common practice of reassigning IP addresses in Tunisia, however, it was impossible to determine for certain that accounts were being hacked.
-Later (in 2011) it would be discovered that the authorities in Tunisia that censor the Internet had, in fact, been stealing individuals' passwords.
+Later (in 2011) it was discovered that the authorities in Tunisia which censored the Internet had been stealing individuals' passwords.

-Facebook was of great importance in the Tunisian response to Internet censorship by the government, according to Jillian York of the Berkman Center for the Internet and Society.
+Facebook was of great importance in the Tunisian response to internet censorship by the government, according to Jillian York of the Berkman Center for the Internet and Society.
 Bloggers and activists could upload videos to Facebook, which was of crucial importance at a time when most other video-sharing sites had been blocked.

 After intense investigation, Sullivan and his team discovered that the government was running a malicious piece of code that recorded password on websites such as Facebook.
 Sullivan maintained that it was a "security issue" and not a "political issue" – he and his team were concerned with protecting people's accounts.
 In response to the problem the team implemented two technical solutions, one of which involved users being asked to identify photos of friends when logging in.

 Internet freedom was a major concern and primary cause of the Tunisian Revolution.
 As such, the provisional government that took over after the ouster of Ben Ali immediately proclaimed complete freedom of information and expression.
-They abolished the information ministry on January 17.
+They abolished the information ministry on January 17, 2011.